w-jamil/proteus-eti/README.md

 ### Inputs

 - The original datasets as an array with size 1 x D, where ‘D’ represents the number of dimensions in the original space.
 - Most recent available label.
+- Supervised learning method (requires available ground truth).
+- Hyperparameter (optional) initialisation by the user, default is 0.1.

 ### Outputs

 - Predicted class

-### Specifications for Inputs:

-- Supervised learning method (requires ground truth).

-### Additional considerations:

-- Hyperparameter (optional) initialisation by the user, default is 0.1.

 ## PWEA